Sultanah Maliha: Sultanah of Kedah

-Maliha was made the Sultanah of Kedah after her husband proclaimed as the new Sultan of Kedah following the death of her brother-in-law, Sultan Abdul Halim in September 2017.
-Her official proclamation as Sultanah was held on 30 April 2018 with full of royal ceremony at Anak Bukit Palace, Alor Setar.
-The ceremony was attended by members of Kedah and Kelantan Royal Family, Kedahan statesmen, the then Chief Minister of Kedah and wife, some members of Kedah State Executive Council with their spouses.
-The ceremony began at 11 morning upon the arrival of Sultan Sallehuddin accompanied by Sultanah Maliha to the throne hall (known as the Bailarong Seri).
-After the arrival, the Sultanah proclamation letter read by the then Chief Minister of Kedah, Ahmad Bashah Md Hanipah in front of the Sultan followed by Sultanah Maliha stood and kissed her husband's hand as symbol of the junjung duli (respect) ceremony.
-Then, the ceremony continued by 21 shots of canon accompanied by royal nobat (traditional music).
+Maliha was made the Sultanah of Kedah after her husband was proclaimed as the new Sultan of Kedah following the death of her brother-in-law, Sultan Abdul Halim in September 2017.
+Her official proclamation as Sultanah was held on 30 April 2018 with full royal ceremony at Anak Bukit Palace, Alor Setar.
+The ceremony was attended by members of the Kedah and Kelantan Royal Families, Kedahan statesmen, the then Chief Minister of Kedah and wife, some members of Kedah State Executive Council with their spouses.
+The ceremony began at 11 in the morning upon the arrival of Sultan Sallehuddin, accompanied by Sultanah Maliha to the throne hall (known as the Bailarong Seri).
+After the arrival, the letter of her procalamaiton as Sultanah was read by the then Chief Minister of Kedah, Ahmad Bashah Md Hanipah in front of the Sultan.
+Sultanah Maliha then stood and kissed her husband's hand as symbol of the junjung duli (respect) ceremony.
+Then, the ceremony continued with a 21 canon salute, accompanied by royal nobat (traditional music).
 Sultanah Maliha was also bestowed with the Darjah Seri Setia Sultan Sallehuddin (SSSK) by the Sultan.
-The ceremony end with the Sultan and Sultanah along with royal family members left the throne hall.
+The ceremony ended with the Sultan and Sultanah along with royal family members leaving the throne hall.

 Like many spouses of heads of state, as the Sultanah of Kedah, she has no stipulated role or duties in the Kedah State Constitution.
 However, she accompanies the Sultan of kedah to official functions and state visits, as well as hosting visiting heads of state and their spouses.
 For example, she accompanied her husband to the Installation of Yang di-Pertuan Agong XVI at the National Palace on 30 July 2019.